olehermanse/documentation/resources/additional-topics/glossary.markdown

 * Host

-  UNIX terminology for a computer the runs `guest programs'.
-In practice, `host' is a synonym for `computer'.
+  UNIX terminology for a computer the runs _guest programs_.
+In practice, _host_ is a synonym for _computer_.

 * Hub